 - You can reuse old soil, but be sure to check for soil quality and nutrient content.
 Reapply nutrients if necessary.

-- Before reusing pots, growing mediums and baskets, clean and sterilize these.
-You need sterile, not just clean equipment to avoid contaminating your breeding plants.
+- Before reusing pots, growing mediums, and baskets, clean and sterilize these.
+You need sterile and not just clean equipment to avoid contaminating your breeding plants.

 - Breed only a few plants.
 A few plants would mean fewer resources to use and less time to spare to care for your plants.
 Grow only plants that you can handle depending on your available resources.

 Indeed, purchasing a new strain is more cost-effective and easier to do rather than making a new strain.
 There are a lot of reliable seed banks like Crop King that you can trust.
 There’s no doubt that you will save time, effort, and money when you buy seeds rather than grow your own strain.